kubernetes/enhancements/keps/sig-node/6051-cri-streaming-authorization/README.md

 - **Upgrade**: The `AuthorizeStream` field defaults to `nil`.
 Existing configurations without the field work without changes.
 No migration needed.
-- **Downgrade**: Removing the field from Config is backward-compatible since Go ignores unknown struct fields during unmarshaling.
-The feature gate can be disabled to revert to previous behavior.
+- **Downgrade**: Existing embedders that do not set `AuthorizeStream` can downgrade without changes.
+Embedders that add source code references to the new field must remove those references before building against an older `k8s.io/cri-streaming` version, because Go struct literals do not tolerate unknown fields.

 ### Version Skew Strategy

 This enhancement only affects the CRI streaming server within the same node.
 There is no cross-component coordination required:
 - The kubelet does not need to know whether the CRI shim uses the hook.
-- The CRI shim can enable the hook independently of the kubelet version.
+- The CRI shim can set the hook independently of the kubelet version.
 - No version skew concerns between control plane and nodes.

 ## Production Readiness Review Questionnaire